Covivo/mobicoop/README.md

 & just go to [http://localhost:8081](http://localhost:8081) for mobicoop app & just go to [http://localhost:8082](http://localhost:8082) for admin

+If you want to check that you are up-to-date in your SQL schema : `npm run updateDb`

 ⚠️ Don't forget to setup your SQL before !

 - Create a new schema